Thartvigsen/thartvigsen.github.io/pages/past_research.md

 - Our paper was published at BIOSTEC 2018 and I presented this work in January 2018 in Funchal, Madeira.
 - Sarah also presented the poster version of this work at the 2017 IEEE MIT Undergraduate Research Technology Conference.

-#### Leading a Research Experience for Undergraduates Project - Detecting Clostridium Difficile Infections Using Recurrent Neural Networks
+#### Leading NSF REU project - Detecting Clostridium Difficile Infections Using Recurrent Neural Networks
 - Worked with Sean Tocci, another REU Intern, to figure out a deep learning approach to infection prediction.
 - We developed a [Python framework](https://github.com/Thartvigsen/Keras-LSTM-Experimental-Framework) for Recurrent Neural Networks using [Keras](https://keras.io/).
 - Using the same patients as in CREST, we trained Long Short-Term Memory Recurrent Neural Networks to identify *Clostridium Difficile* infections, approaching similar results as in our prior work, CREST.